-The majority of the final report has been completed.
+The final report was submitted.

 Circumstances affecting project or budget.
 (Please describe any challenges encountered or anticipated that might affect the completion of the project within the time, scope and fiscal constraints set forth in the agreement, along with recommended solutions to those problems).